A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 This stage extracts the topological relationships between identified thermal zones and their bounding insulation elements (2LSB), thereby forming a complete multi-zone space network.
 The 2LSB definitions follow the IFC 4.x ontology \cite{buildingSMART2023IfcRelSpaceBoundary2ndLevel}.
 Any 2LSB computation method can be integrated into the framework, provided it adheres to the class definitions of elements (WALL, FACE, GLAZING, SKYLIGHT) and spaces (SPACE, VOID).

-Numerous mature 2LSB generation approaches exist (Table. \ref{tab:DM2BIM}).
+Numerous mature 2LSB generation approaches exist (Table~\ref{tab:DM2BIM}).
 In this framework, a graph-based method is adopted.
 Building upon the 1LSB results, containment relationships between SPACE and VOID entities, as well as adjacency between VOID entities, are evaluated.
 This enables flexible representation of complex geometries: for example, an atrium can be modelled as multiple vertically connected VOID entities bounded by a floor and ceiling, while a courtyard is represented as one or more VOID entities without an upper boundary.

-Once the space–face associations are established, identifying space–space connectivity becomes straightforward, leading to the derivation of 2LSB relationships.
+Once the space-face associations are established, identifying space-space connectivity becomes straightforward, leading to the derivation of 2LSB relationships.
 The orientation factor for 2LSB is determined by evaluating the clockwise direction of each 2D 1LSB boundary.
 The final output is a connected thermal-zone network as illustrated in Fig. \ref{SpaceNetwork}.

 To align the data requirement of the Ontologies, especially the Building Topology Ontology (BOT)\cite{Rasmussen2025} to record space information, the 1LSB and 2LSB data should be restructured hierarchically into the series of Model-Building-Storey-Zone-Element-Sub element.
 Besides, the 2LSB relations and the geometry vertices information are integrated into the structure as KG.